Boundary wall of mosque in Bengali Market demolished during anti-encroachment drive | Law-Order

 A boundary wall of a mosque located in New Delhi's Bengali Market was demolished during an anti-encroachment drive on Tuesday, sources said.

-A joint encroachment removal drive was conducted by the Land And Development Office (L&DO) and Central Public Works Department (CPWD) and North Delhi Municipal Council (NDMC).
+A joint encroachment removal drive was conducted by the Land And Development Office (L&DO) and Central Public Works Department (CPWD) and New Delhi Municipal Council (NDMC).

 ''The mosque was not touched.
 It was just a boundary wall that was demolished because it was an illegal encroachment,'' sources added.